Sara7633/webApi2024/README.md

 Overview

-Our project is a store selling furniture products.
+Our project is a store selling all sorts of products.
 It is constructed using ASP.NET Core 5 based on the REST architecture.

 Technologies Used: